 Actuarial Value of Assets - The Actuarial Value of Assets recognizes 20% of the difference between the projected actuarial value and the market value at the valuation date.
-Effective January 1, 2009, this value is no longer constrained to a range of 80% to 120% of the market value of assets as of the valuation date.
 This method has the effect of smoothing volatility in investment returns.
-Returns are measured net of all administrative and investment expenses.
+Returns are measured net of administrative and investment expenses.